ljuvela/GlottDNN/README.md

 ## Built-in excitation model

  Note that the following is a toy example since we now use only 10 audio files.
-The example is intended as a  Let's first download some data
+This example is intended as a quick sanity check and can be easily run on a CPU.
+For more data and more complex models, a GPU is recommended.

+Let's first download some data
 ```
 sh ./dnn_demo/get_data.sh
 ```